 Everybody knows the old Cheers theme song.
 It’s good to know and be known!
 After working for Starbucks so long, I’ve lost count of the number of names, food & drink preferences, and personal details of my customers.
 The data points easily reach in the thousands.

-As I’ve transitioned from barista to customer and become a regular at my own neighborhood Starbucks, I fully admit that it feels great to be called by name and have baristas remember what I drink (Tall Americano, 1 raw sugar, splash of steamed 2%).
+As I’ve transitioned from barista to customer and become a regular at my neighborhood Starbucks, I fully admit that it feels great to be called by name and have baristas remember what I drink (Tall Americano, 1 raw sugar, splash of steamed 2%).

 While the coffee is great, I’ve can testify that it’s not the primary reason regulars come to Starbucks.
 It’s the element of personal connection.

 Translation for the Non-Barista: Be human.
 If your dog barks or toddler screams when you’re on a client call, brush it off with humor.
 Use those “less than perfect” moments to allow folks to identify with you on a personal level.
 If you’re bidding a project for a stranger, take 5 minutes to Google them; learn if you have relationships in common on LinkedIn or Facebook.
-Clearly there are professional boundaries to maintain, but finding a common connection with clients can help establish a baseline of trust.
+Clearly there are professional boundaries to keep up, but finding a common connection with clients can help establish a baseline of trust.

 Surprise and Delight

 People expect you to have mediocre, if not actually good customer service skills.
 After all, offering congenial greetings or common courtesies doesn’t take much effort.
 What Starbucks empowers baristas to do is “surprise and delight” customers by offering the unexpected.
 Maybe I buy your drink.
 Maybe I sing on your birthday.
 Maybe I tell you a terrible joke while you wait in line, but you leave laughing anyway, having gained more than you expected from our encounter.
 BOOM!
 I just zapped you with my customer service skills!